Just hours after getting off the plane from Afghanistan, Dusty and Lou jumped

 Dusty shouted back "Sorry man I didn't mean to get so close..."
 "Bull shit!

 You punks think your bad on those fast bikes but you aint shit!
 Fast don't

 make you a man punk!" the leader shouted as he glared at Dusty.
-Jake and
+Lou and Dusty

-Dusty had already done the math and devised several attack scenarios in their
+had already done the math and devised several attack scenarios in their heads

-heads at this point.
+at this point.
 Both knew cutting and running was the best option.
-Why
+Why kill

-kill nine biker thugs when you could easily out run them.
-Big heavy Harleys
+nine biker thugs when you could easily out run them.
+Big heavy Harleys are

-are no match for a crouch rocket when it comes to pure speed.
-There would
+no match for a crotch rocket when it comes to pure speed.
+There would be

-be no legal problems with running compared to explaining nine dead bikers
+no legal problems with running compared to explaining nine dead bikers to

-to the police.
-For Dusty and Jake it wasn’t about being afraid.
-Fear never
+the police.
+For Dusty and Lou it wasn’t about being afraid.
+Fear never entered

-entered their minds.
-The only thing both of them feared was explaining to
+their minds.
+The only thing both of them feared was explaining to the courts

-the courts what they might do to the biker gang, not what the biker gang
+what they might do to the biker gang, not what the biker gang might do to

-Dusty looked over to his left at Jake and said "What do you want to do?
-If
+Dusty looked over to his left at Lou and said "What do you want to

-we cut and run we’ll leave the girls in the Jeep at their mercy".
-"Let's
+do?
+If we cut and run we’ll leave the girls in the Jeep at their mercy".

-keep riding and a cop might come by."
-Jake shouted back.
-Suddenly the Jeep
+"Let's keep riding and a cop might come by."
+Lou shouted back.
+Suddenly the

-slowed to almost a stop because the three bikers in front were slowing down
+Jeep slowed to almost a stop because the three bikers in front were slowing

 and pulled into a public beach access area.
-Dusty and Jake followed knowing
+Dusty and Lou followed knowing

 they had no choice but to protect the girls in the Jeep.
 There were two empty